Where to find further help and support for hidden challenges

 How to find a psychologist

-Psychological therapies that have been adapted for people with brain conditions are available.
-However, not all psychologists have training or experience with these adapted therapies.
+Psychological therapies for people with brain conditions are available.
+However, not all psychologists have training or experience with these therapies.

-Below are steps for accessing psychology services.
+Here are some steps for accessing psychology services.
 Different options are available, but usually the simplest option is to get a Mental Health Care Plan.

-Speak to your GP about accessing a Mental Health Care Plan
+Speak to your GP about getting a Mental Health Care Plan

 - You will need to first book a “long appointment” with your GP.
 You can let them know you want to get a Mental Health Care Plan.